akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 {% include image.html path="taka-quite-a-journey/activity-graph-fixed.png" path-detail="taka-quite-a-journey/activity-graph-fixed.png" alt="Activity graph" %}

-The fun part was looking how GTFS Server works, implementing a go API, bootstraping a vue web application.
+The fun part was looking how a GTFS Server works, implementing a go API, bootstraping a vue web application.
 And then you ask yourself:

 ```
 can I communicate about this now ?